Shamachrist7/wcrr-noncartesian-3d-mri/README.md

 ```

 ### a.
 Installations
 The code relies mainly on [DeepInverse](https://deepinv.github.io), [MRI-NUFFT](https://mind-inria.github.io/mri-nufft/) and [GGRAPPA](https://github.com/mind-inria/ggrappa).
 [Weights & Biases](https://docs.wandb.ai/models/quickstart#command-line) is used to monitor, visualize and save the results of the different runs.
-All the necessary dependencies can be installed at once with the following command:
+All the necessary dependencies can be installed by executing:

 ```
-pip install deepinv mri-nufft gpunufft cupy-cuda12x git+https://github.com/mind-inria/ggrappa wandb
+python -m pip install --upgrade pip python -m pip install -r requirements.txt python -m pip check
 ```
 Note that a CUDA 12 machine is necessary.
 Previous versions might encounter some issues.